trinodb/trino/docs/src/main/sphinx/functions/math.md

 - 1 if the argument is greater than 0,
 - -1 if the argument is less than 0.

-For double arguments, the function additionally returns:
+For floating point arguments, the function additionally returns:

+- -0 if the argument is -0,
 - NaN if the argument is NaN,
 - 1 if the argument is +Infinity,
 - -1 if the argument is -Infinity.